kvoththebloodless/SunshineWearable/README.md

 ## Summary

-Built a watch face for Android Wear so users can access Sunshine's weather information at a glance.
+1. Built a watch face for Android Wear so users can access Sunshine's weather information at a glance
+2. Also made an android wear application that displays time, date and temperature.

 ## Components
 - Understand the fundamentals of Android Wear.